howonlee/mertonon/essays/gantt.md

 ## Mertonon

 The doom that comes upon the independent contributor is political in nature, but it is also _data-structure-driven_ in nature, inasmuch as data structures encode political points of view on resource allocation.
 Therefore an attack on the problem might be giving people a new data structure to more directly do politics with.
+This also attacks the problem of not doing estimates creating a political vacuum.

 We have implemented such a thing and given it a server, UI and UX, and packaged it into a java jar.
 It's called Mertonon.